-- Drain the water from the bowl and give the bowl a vigorous shaking to bash the eggs against each other ~ this will shatter the shells and make them super easy to peel.
+- Put the eggs back in the pan and give it a vigorous shaking to bash the eggs against each other ~ this will shatter the shells and make them super easy to peel.

 - You’re welcome.

-- 1 cup home style seasoned garlic croutons (I love the premium crusty ones)
+- 1 cup home style seasoned garlic croutons, the crustier the better.

 - 2 Tbsp unsalted butter

 - large handful of rinsed basil leaves

 - a glug of olive oil

 - squeeze of fresh lemon juice

 - salt and fresh cracked black pepper to taste